Making the Case for Cleantech

 Investment Bank

-Provide ongoing due diligence, analysis, and research of utility-scale solar PV investments.
-The project portfolio investment sizes have been up to 1,000 MWAC.
+For an investment fund, I provided ongoing due diligence, analysis, and research of utility-scale solar PV investments.
+The project portfolio investment sizes were up to 1,000 MW.
+Connected the in-house team to attorneys and other service professionals.

 -